czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 differences in age.
 Three-quarters of those American workers who were in the bottom 20 percent in income in 1975 were also in the top 40 percent at some point over the next 16 years.

-LESSON: born, live, die in poverty/rich, very different from not yet reaching income level of older, more experienced people.
+> LESSON: born, live, die in poverty/rich, very different from not yet reaching income level of older, more experienced people.

 wealth and income are different things

-FALLACY: Yet it is all too common to read journalists and others discussing how “society” distributes its income, rather than saying in plain
+**FALLACY**: Yet it is all too common to read journalists and others discussing how “society” distributes its income, rather than saying in plain
 English that some people make more money than others.

-LESSON: If we count as genuinely poor that 5 percent of the population which remains in the bottom 20 percent over a period of years, then the genuinely rich and the genuinely poor—put together—add up to less than 10 percent of the American population.
+1. LESSON: If we count as genuinely poor that 5 percent of the population which remains in the bottom 20 percent over a period of years, then the genuinely rich and the genuinely poor—put together—add up to less than 10 percent of the American population.

-LESSON: Focus on real income per capita.
+2. LESSON: Focus on real income per capita.

 CLAIM: the rich are getting richer and the poor are getting poorer when comparing income based on top and bottom brackets